 Competitors will be equipped with a simple portfolio in the language of their choice to be presented on their bench at the start of their day one competition.
-Each competitor will bring (8) eight copies of their Portfolios, one available for each NTC member, which includes:
+Each competitor will bring (6) six copies of their Portfolios, and will include the following:

-- Title page. - Competitor introduction. - Explanation of use of theme for applicable products.8 - Formulas/recipes including methods for all the products the Competitor is planning to make8.
-All weights must be given in grams/kilograms. - Competitors must have pictures in their booklets of all the finished products they will be making.
-Pictures must be placed with the correct formula/methods in their portfolio.7
+- Title page. - Competitor introduction. - Explanation of use of theme for applicable products.6 Theme Component: Each Competitor will research and write a paragraph honoring the Indigenous Nation that inspires their cake.
+It must include the name of the Nation, where they are from, any key facts that the Competitor wishes to showcase through the designs on the cake, and why they have chosen to represent this particular Nation. - Formulas/recipes including methods for all the products the Competitor is planning to make.^{1,8} All weights must be given in grams/kilograms. - Competitors must have pictures in their booklets of all the finished products they will be making.
+Pictures must be placed with the correct formula/methods in their portfolio.7 - All product pictures must be in color.

-Essential Skills - 7Thinking (Job Task Planning & Organization), 8Document Use
+Essential Skills - 1Numeracy, 6Writing 7Thinking (Job Task Planning & Organization), 8Document Use

-- 3.2.2 Test Project Theme: WHIMSICAL TEA PARTY
+3.2.2 Test Project Theme: Canadian Indigenous Art

-- Bread and Bun Production
+- Bread of the World Production

-- Cookie Production
+- French Macaron Filled Cookie Production

-- Petit Four
+- Pastries

-- Decorated Cake
+- Decorated Bar Cake